-This post answers your question Where should I go in Europe in summer, how to and how not to explore the chocolate capital of the world Brussels.
+This post answers your question about how to and how not to explore the chocolate capital of the world, Brussels.

 - Why visit